chinamike65/hugo-tuolesi/content/book3/book3en.md

 To respect cause and effect, we must understand the nature of karma.

-Through learning and cultivating the ten karma paths, I have come to know the gross good and evil karma, and the results of the ten evil karmas.
+Through learning and cultivating the ten karma paths, I have come to know the gross good and evil karma, and the results of the ten evil deeds.

 Finally, I also learned about the eight meritorious persons who are most suitable for practicing the Dharma.

 This concludes the explanation of the path of the Lower Scope.

-When training in the Aspects of the Path, after understanding clearly the impermanence of life, if you can realize that even if you get the Fruit of Humanity and Heaven, he possibility of falling into the evil realms in the next life will still exist, and the only way out is to achieve liberation from the six realms of rebirth.
+When training in the Aspects of the Path, after understanding clearly the impermanence of life, if you can realize that even if you get the Fruit of gods and men, he possibility of falling into the evil realms in the next life will still exist, and the only way out is to achieve liberation from the six realms of rebirth.

 At this time, the idea of ​​​​seeking liberation will arise in the mind, and in this way, one will enter the path of the Middle Scope.